fousa/trackkit/README.md

 When the parsing fails an error will be thrown.
 There are currently **two** types of errors:

-- `InvalidData` thrown when the data object is empty.
+- `invalidData` thrown when the data object is empty.
-- `InvalidFormat` thrown when the data object can't be parsed.
+- `invalidFormat` thrown when the data object can't be parsed.
-- `InvalidVersion` thrown when the data object contains an incorrect version of the GPX file.
+- `invalidVersion` thrown when the data object contains an incorrect version of the GPX file.

 License
 =======